 What is surfer’s ear?

 Surfer’s ear is extra bone formed as lumps that grow in the ear canal.
 The cause of it is exposure to cold water and wind, especially the combination of the two as the wind creates a chill factor when your ears are wet.
-The extra bone growth, also called exostosis is believed to be the body’s defense mechanism to protect the ear drum.
+The extra bone growth, also called exostosis is believed to be the body’s defence mechanism to protect the ear drum.
 The problem is that the exostosis doesn’t go away afterwards, instead it continues to grow.
 As surfers we are frequently exposed to windy and wet conditions and that’s why this condition is common among surfers.
 Hence the name; surfer’s ear.
 The pace of the bone growth will increase with lower temperature and more frequent exposure.
 However, how bad it gets varies from person to person as some seems to be more prone to develop exostosis than others.

 What are the symptoms?